hmcts/wa-task-management-api/README.md

     ```
         OPEN_ID_IDAM_URL=http://'minikubeIP:port'
     ```
+  Note: Make sure the BPMN and DMN are deployed onto Camunda locally.

  - To run all tests including junit, integration and functional.
 You can run the command
     ```
         ./gradlew test integration functional